 Prime Video: The 51 Best TV Shows to Watch

-The sci-fi series Paper Girls starts streaming on Friday.
-Here are some great shows to check out while you wait.
+The new sci-fi series Paper Girls is now streaming.
+Here are some more TV shows to check out on Prime Video.

 More in www.cnet.com